 Apparently, they didn’t have enough Windows licenses, so they used to work in shifts.
 And when they worked the night shift, they used to come in 2 hours earlier, and sit behind some other guy that was working, just to make sure they got to work on a better computer when their shift started.
 Delivering the code to the final client meant that Mr. Tibi (the company changed names and owners, but he still works there) would take the company car, an old Dacia, along with around 30 floppy disks and go to the Netherlands with them.
 If all went well, in 2 weeks’ time he was back home.
 And the most surprising thing, they were building software that was creating wedding invitations and restaurant menus.
 Not really a breakthrough in innovation.

 Those were the old days, but what about today?

 We’re doing now 1-click deployments to any corner of the world and it takes seconds, and we build complex architectures spanning across tens of servers, but I still think that 1996 was the age of heroes.
 Those guys working night shifts and creating wedding invitations were the pioneers that brought the IT industry to my city and made my life so easy right now.

 And it got me thinking, who are the pioneers in today’s age?
 Are there any companies that go beyond the everyday normal and do something remarkable?

 In entire Romania, there are not many big startups, except perhaps UI Path, building software for robotic process automation, that was recently valued at 7 billion USD, and also moved its headquarters out of Romania.
-UI Path is really taking off, and there are already a few new startups using their technology, like Roboself, that lets you automate repetitive tasks you do at work
+UI Path is really taking off, and there are already a few new startups using their technology, like Roboself, which lets you automate repetitive tasks you do at work.

 So, I’ve built a list of all the fintech startups I could find in my country.
 Some of them don’t even have a working product yet, others were cannibalized by the competition, while a few others are quite interesting.